memgraph/docs/cypher-manual/clauses/create.md

 ## 3. Creating a path

-When creating a path, all of the parts of the pattern that don't exist will be created.
+When creating a path all the entities of the pattern will be created.

 ```cypher
 CREATE p=((n:Country {name: 'Belgium'})-[r:BORDERS_WITH {length: '30KM'}]->(m:Country {name: 'Netherlands'}))